UlrichFarhadi/PanTiltEMB/README.md

 ## Note

 This README provides a high-level overview of the project structure and files.
 For detailed explanations of each file and folder, please refer to the comments and documentation within the source code.

-Feel free to explore and modify the code to suit your specific Pan/Tilt system requirements.
-Happy coding!